-- SEDAR at www.sedar.com; and - the Company's audited consolidated financial statements for the years ended December 31, 2021 and 2020.
+- SEDAR at www.sedar.com; - the Company's audited consolidated financial statements for the years ended December 31, 2021 and 2020; and - the Company's unaudited condensed interim financial statements for the three months ended March 31, 2022.

-This MD&A was approved by the Board of Directors of Alpha Cognition Inc. effective April 26, 2022.
+This MD&A was approved by the Board of Directors of Alpha Cognition Inc. effective May 30, 2022.